 An increased use of AF cat 3 instead of cat 1-2 reduces ILUC emissions.
-Additional scenarios (1a-bis and 2a-bis) are included in Table 5Error!
-Reference source not found. to illustrate the effects of a restriction on downgrading, which is modelled by reducing substitution elasticity in the biodiesel sector to the minimum.
-When comparing scenarios 1a-bis and 2a-bis to scenarios 1a and 2a respectively, two observations can be made:
+Scenarios included in Table 5Error!
+Reference source not found. illustrate the effects of a restriction on using AF cat 3 for biodiesel, which is modelled by reducing substitution elasticity in the biodiesel sector to the minimum.
+When comparing scenarios 2c and 3a to scenarios 2d and 3e respectively, ILUC emissions tend to be higher when no substitution towards AF cat 3 is modelled in the biodiesel industry;